Illarion-eV/Illarion-Dev/README.md

 ## 3. Running the server

-To start the server run `start`.
+To start the game server run `start`.
 Press Ctrl-C to stop it.
+To additionally run the webserver, run `start-with-webserver` instead.

 ## 4. Updating the server